aleksnyder/aleksnyder.net/content/resume/_index.md

 description: "A web-friendly version of Alek Snyder's resume."
 ---

-## Professional Strengths

-**Web Technologies**
-* Jekyll, WordPress, Drupal, Hugo, Grav, Contentstack, Sanity
-* Jenkins, Docker, Kubernetes, GitHub Actions, Terraform, AWS, GCP, ELK
-* Node.js (Vite, Gulp, Webpack, Playwright/Puppeteer, NPM Scripts, Microservices)

-**Programming Language Experience**
-* CSS (SASS, LESS, PostCSS, Tailwind, Selectors Level 4)
-* Javascript (Typescript, React, Angular, Vue.js, Next.js, Svelte)
-* MySQL, PostgreSQL, MariaDB, Elasticsearch, CosmosDB
-* Python, Go, BASH
-* PHP (Symfony, Laravel, Composer)

 ## Work Experience

-**Senior Software Engineer - Elastic** (July 2022 - December 2025)
+**Senior Full-stack Engineer - Elastic** (July 2022 - December 2025)

-Full-stack engineer responsible for enhancing and maintaining elastic.co.

-* Developed a Typescript-based ETL tool to migrate large-scale data into Sanity.
+* Developed an ETL tool using Typescript to migrate all content into Sanity from Contentstack, reducing the migration time and complexity of each content model.
-* Re-engineered the search experience on elastic.co to deliver context-driven results enhanced by machine learning and RAG.
+* Re-engineered the search experience on elastic.co using machine learning and RAG to deliver context-driven results.
+* Identified challenges, critical issues and mitigated risk by utilizing 5 why root cause analysis.
 * Implemented Blue/Green deployments in AWS for zero-downtime updates and migrated infrastructure to Terraform for better manageability.
-* Automated the migration of Jira tickets to GitHub using Python, including comments and assets.
+* Led migration effort from JIRA to GitHub issues using Python scripts as a part of a consolidation effort to save $250k annually.
-* Improved, built, and maintained over a dozen highly available, Kubernetes-served APIs, webhooks, and services which receive over 1 million daily requests.
+* Managed APIs, webhooks, and services receiving over 1 million daily requests in Node.js, Kubernetes, Fastly, and Google Cloud Platform.
 * Refactored the React and Next.js codebase powering elastic.co to increase back-end performance by over 80% leading to faster build times and page performance.
+* Empowered team by mentoring engineers, writing feature technical design documents, and defining standards for technologies such as React, Typescript, and GitHub.

 **Lead Engineer - Booz Allen Hamilton** (March 2015 - June 2022)

-Full-stack developer responsible for end-to-end web development and architecting solutions to problems faced by clients.

 * Proposed software solutions which lead to a multimillion-dollar contract.
 * Collaborated with multiple teams to implement a widely used development platform.